neilsheps/Renogy-BT2-Reader/README.md

 First, a BLE Central device scans for service 0xFFD0 and a manufacturer ID 0x7DE0 and attempts a connection.
 There are two services and two characteristics that need to be set up
 ```
-tx Service       0000ffd0-0000-1000-8000-00805f9b34fb     // Tx service
+txService        0000ffd0-0000-1000-8000-00805f9b34fb     // Tx service
 txCharacteristic 0000ffd1-0000-1000-8000-00805f9b34fb     // Tx characteristic.
 Sends data to the BT2

 rxService        0000fff0-0000-1000-8000-00805f9b34fb     // Rx service
 rxCharacteristic 0000fff1-0000-1000-8000-00805f9b34fb     // Rx characteristic.
 Receives notifications from the BT2
 ```
 The data format is relatively simple once you read enough data.
 All 2 byte numbers are big endian (MSB, then LSB).
+A full list of registers and their functions is available [here](/resources).
 An example data handshake looks like this:
 ```
 ff 03 01 00  00 07 10 2a                                     Command sent to BT2 on characteristic FFD1
 []                                                           All commands seem to start with 0xFF